MAT Frequently Asked Questions

-Candidates admitted to the Middle/High cohort must pass the single-subject NES exam(s) as noted in the Admissions Requirement section http://sou.edu/education/mat/admission.html and, for subjects other than Art, Music, and P.E., to qualify to teach the single subject at the Middle level must also pass the NES Elementary Education Subtest I and II (link is available above).
+Candidates admitted to the Middle/High cohort must pass the single-subject NES exam(s) as noted in the Admissions Requirement section http://sou.edu/education/mat/admission.html.

 3) The "Civil Rights" testing requirement is met by passing the "ORELA Protecting Student and Civil Rights in the Educational Environment" exam http://www.orela.nesinc.com/TestView.aspx?f=HTML_FRAG/OR008_TestPage.html.

 What happens if I don't complete all prerequisite courses before the program begins?